Why MR. MOM Star Andrea Anders Joined a Child-Friendly Show

 It’s really interesting medium.

 Editor’s Note: DEWAYNE HAMBY is a communications specialist and longtime journalist covering faith-based music, entertainment, books, and the retail industry.
 He is the author of the book Gratitude Adjustment.
 Connect with him at www.dewaynehamby.com or on twitter – @dewaynehamby.Do you enjoy articles like this?
-Click here to become a monthly partner and receive a copy of UNPLANNED on DVD!
+Click here to become a monthly partner and receive a copy of OVERCOMER on DVD!